sedol1339/files/papers.md

     - The only intervention that slightly improves the effective robustness to multiple natural distribution shifts is training with a more diverse dataset.
 At the same time, we find some models that are trained on 100X more data than the standard ImageNet but do not provide any robustness.
     - There is an earlier version of this paper called "When Robustness Doesn’t Promote Robustness: Synthetic vs. Natural Distribution Shifts on ImageNet".
 Some of the text above is from this version.

+Zhang, T., Wu, F., Katiyar, A., Weinberger, K. Q., & Artzi, Y. (2020).
+Revisiting Few-sample BERT Fine-tuning. arXiv, 2006.05987.
+Retrieved from https://arxiv.org/abs/2006.05987v3

+    - It is known that fine-tuning of BERT-large on small datasets is unstable.
+Identical fine-tunings with different random seeds often result in significantly different and sometimes degenerate models.
+As a result, practitioners resort to multiple random trials for model selection.
+    - We show that:
+    - 1) The most commonly used optimizer for fine-tuning BERT is BERT-ADAM, a modified version of the ADAM that omits a bias correction step.
+This non-standard implementation is widely used in both industry and research, however, it introduces bias in the gradient estimation.
+    - 2) The top layers of the pre-trained BERT provide a detrimental initialization for fine-tuning and delay learning.
+Simply re-initializing these layers not only speeds up learning but also leads to better model performance.
+    - 3) The common three-epochs practice for BERT fine-tuning is sub-optimal for small datasets, and allocating more training time can stabilize fine-tuning.
+    - We construct a baseline with all these modifications.
+Comparing to this baseline, the recently proposed methods (Mixout, Weight decay towards the pre-trained model and Transferring via an Intermediate Task) still perform favorably, but their benefits are less pronounced.
+This indicates that these methods potentially ease the optimization difficulty brought by the debiasing omission in BERT-ADAM, and when we add the debiasing, the positive effects are reduced.

 Andreassen, A., Bahri, Y., Neyshabur, B., & Roelofs, R. (2021).
 The Evolution of Out-of-Distribution Robustness Throughout Fine-Tuning. arXiv, 2106.15831.
 Retrieved from https://arxiv.org/abs/2106.15831v1

     - It was shown across a wide range of models that there is a clear linear relationship between a model’s final performance on ID and OOD data (see "Do ImageNet Classifiers Generalize to ImageNet?").
 However, even the highest-performing models will still have a gap between ID and OOD accuracy.
 Models which lie above the linear fit are said to exhibit effective robustness (ER), which measures the model’s OOD accuracy relative to the fit.
 Models with high ER (>1%) are exceedingly rare.